Automakers' response to distracted driving - Kentucky Farm Bureau

 According to the Insurance Institute for Highway Safety (IIHS), many drivers involved in rear-end crashes either do not apply their brakes at all or don’t apply them enough.

-IIHS reports that AEB technology can reduce injury claims by as much as 35 percent – it’s essentially like another set of eyes on the roadway.
+A study by IIHS reported that AEB technology reduced police-reported rear-end crashes by 50 percent.
+It’s essentially like having another set of eyes on the roadway.
 Sensors on your car (cameras, radars and lasers) scan the road ahead for obstacles.
 If an imminent crash is detected, the system alerts the driver and begins automatically braking to reduce the severity of or prevent the collision.

-A few years ago, AEB was a rare, futuristic feature only found in high-end vehicles.
+A decade ago, AEB was a rare, futuristic feature only found in high-end vehicles.
 With distracted driving on the rise, this device is well on its way to becoming standard.
-Many of the most popular automakers, including Ford/ Lincoln, Honda/Acura, and Toyota/Lexus, have made AEB a standard feature in 95% of their light-duty cars and trucks.
+Many popular automakers have already made AEB a standard feature in a majority of light-duty cars and trucks, and in 2023 the National Highway Traffic Safety Administration (NHTSA) proposed a rule that, if passed, would require AEB on all new passenger cars and light trucks.

 • Lane departure warning (LDW) and lane keep support (LKS)